Tampa Bay Lightning: Contention for the Stanley Cup and one playoff absence (2014–2018)

-In the 2017–18 season, Steven Stamkos returned from injury, scoring 20 points in the first 10 games and assisting on nine of Nikita Kucherov's 11.
+In the 2017–18 season, Steven Stamkos returned from injury, scoring 20 points in the first 10 games and assisting on nine of Nikita Kucherov's 11 goals.
 The Lightning finished the 2017–18 season with a record of 54–23–5, finishing with 113 points.
 The Lightning won their first Atlantic Division title and first division title since the 2003–04 season, as well as securing the top seed in the Eastern Conference for the 2018 Stanley Cup playoffs.
-Andrei Vasilevskiy was nominated for the Vezina Trophy.
+Andrei Vasilevskiy was nominated for the Vezina Trophy for the first time.
 Nikita Kucherov scored 100 points during the regular season, finishing third overall in the league.
 Steve Yzerman was once again nominated for the NHL General Manager of the Year Award.
-During the playoffs, the Lightning eliminated the New Jersey Devils in the first round and the Boston Bruins in the second round, both in five games.
-However, they were defeated in the Eastern Conference Finals by the eventual Stanley Cup champions, the Washington Capitals, in seven games.
+During the 2018 playoffs, the Lightning eliminated the New Jersey Devils in the first round and the Boston Bruins in the second round, both in five games.
+However, they were defeated in the conference finals by the eventual Stanley Cup champion Washington Capitals, in seven games, one win short from clinching a spot in the Stanley Cup Final once more.